VishruthBharadwaj/Tweet1/README.md

 We have 4 files here :

-a)my.conf file- It is for Local repo configuration of MysqlDB.
+a)my.conf file- It contains configuration of MysqlDB.

 b)Tweet.py - It is main script.

-c)tweetquery.sql - SQL command Script.
+c)tweetquery.sql - SQL command to scrape and store data in table mentioned in main Script.

 d)twitterkeys.py - Please mention your API keys here.